Commercial sexual exploitation of children (CSEC) is a violation of the fundamental rights of girls

 both for the child, as well as for a third party.
 The ILO views child prostitution, child pornography

 and the sale and trafficking of children as crimes of violence against children.

-They are considered to be economic exploitation akin to forced labour or slavery and are cited in ILO
+They are considered to be economic exploitation akin to forced labor or slavery and are cited in ILO

-Worst Forms of Child Labour Convention 1999 (No.182) as worst forms of child labour that must be
+Worst Forms of Child Labour Convention 1999 (No.182) as worst forms of child labor that must be

 eliminated without delay.
 While it is practically impossible to know the true extent of the problem,

 given its hidden and illegal nature, the 2006 UNICEF report affirms that over 10,000 children are